-The number of companies investing in DevOps increased from 66% in 2015 to 74% in 2016.
+The number of companies investing in DevOps has increased substantially.
 A large number of users are leveraging tools like Chef, Docker, and Puppet.
-As a result, the demand for qualified DevOps engineers is increasing steadily.
+As a result, the demand for qualified DevOps Engineers is increasing steadily.
 Thus, now is the best time for you to acquire DevOps Engineer skills if you are eyeing a lucrative career in this domain.

 DevOps Engineer Skills Companies Look For in a Candidate